bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > They tried to double us in 2H but partner bailed to 3C!

+### Psych
+Often spelled "psyche" by bridge players.
+Maybe we're all fortune tellers or something.

+A bid that is a deliberate and gross distortion of your hand.
+The intent (deliberate) is significant.

+It's short for "psychic," which also makes no sense.
+Yes I know the origin and it still makes no sense don't @ me I will not be taking further questions.

+### Swish
+When a bid gets passed out.

+> What was the auction?
+> 4S swish.

+### Check
+Pass.
+Poker players, am I right?

 ## On the subject of bridge scores
 ### Kiss of Death
 A bridge score of 200.
 At matchpoints, +200 is often a top/-200 is a bottom.